-OUR Father, who art in heaven, Hallowed be thy Name.
+O UR Father, who art in heaven, Hallowed he thy Name.
 Thy kingdom come.
 Thy will be done on earth, As it is in heaven.
 Give us this day our daily bread.
 And forgive us our trespasses, As we forgive those who trespass against us.
 And lead us not into temptation; But deliver us from evil: For thine is the kingdom, and the power, and the glory, for ever and ever.
 Amen.

-LMIGHTY and everlasting God, in whom We live and move and have our being; God's mercy and pre-We, thy needy creatures, render thee our servation, especially humble praises, for thy preservation of us from the beginning of our lives to this day, and especially for having delifered us from the dangers of the past night.
-To thy watchful providence we owe it,\ (that no disturbance hath come nigh us or our dwell- of any kind befall a ing; but that we are brought in safety to the beginning of this day.)
-For these thy mercies, we bless and magnify thy glorious Name; humbly beseeching thee to accept this our morning sacrifice of praise and thanksgiving; for his sake who lay down in the grave, and rose again for us, thy Son our Saviour Jesus Christ.
-Amen.
+A LMIGHTY and everlasting God, in Acknowledgment whom we live and move and have of God's mercy and preservation, especially through the night der thee our humble praises, for thy prepast. servation of us from the beginning of our lives to this day, and especially for having delivered us from the dangers of the past night.
+To thy watchful providence we owe it,

+(that no disturbance hath come nigh us or our dwelling, but that we are brought in safety to the beginning of this day.)
+For these thy mercies we bless and magnify thy glorious Name; humbly beseeching thee to accept this our morning sacrifice of praise and thanksgiving; for his sake who lay down in the grave, and rose again When disturbances of any kind befall a family, instead of this, say, notwithstanding our dangers, we are brought in safety to the beginning of this day.